stonepros/stone/doc/radosgw/s3-notification-compatibility.rst

 REST API Extension
 ------------------

-Ceph's bucket notification API has the following extensions:
+Stone's bucket notification API has the following extensions:

 - Deletion of a specific notification, or all notifications on a bucket, using the ``DELETE`` verb